 There are different types of mini facelift surgery which are tailored to the individual patient including:

 - MACS facelift – this procedure often has an S-shaped incision and involves the removal of loose skin and excess fat for effective contouring of the lower part of the face.
 The result is a more chiselled and defined appearance and is commonly carried out in younger men.
 This procedure does not involve tightening the underlying SMAS layer.

 - SMAS facelift – the SMAS or superficial musculoaponeurotic system is a layer of fibroconnective tissue located beneath the skin.
 The SMAS is tightened as part of a SMAS facelift to improve skin laxity in the lower part of the face and is particularly useful for men with jowls.
 This procedure is commonly combined with fat transfer to the face for men who would like to enhance cheek volume.

-- Deep plane facelift – deep plane facelift surgery is designed to produce results that can last in excess of 10 years.
+- Deep plane facelift – Deep plane facelift surgery is designed to produce results that can last in excess of 10 years.
 Surgical dissection occurs at a deeper level to reposition soft tissues of the face and is ideal for men with severe degrees of facial ageing.
-Although recovery is longer after a deep plane facelift compared with other techniques, the results achievable are often worth it.
+Although recovery is longer after a deep plane facelift than other techniques, the achievable results are often worth it.

-A mini facelift is also known as a lower facelift and is the preferred technique for men’s face lip surgery.
-The procedure is often combined with other complementary treatments including eyelid surgery for getting rid of bags under the eyes.
-Treatment can also be combined with non-invasive procedures including dermal fillers and Morpheus8 for enhancement of soft tissue quality without the incisions and scars of traditional surgery.
+A mini facelift is also known as a lower facelift and is the preferred technique for men’s facelift surgery.
+The procedure is often combined with other complementary treatments, including eyelid surgery to remove bags under the eyes.
+Treatment can also be combined with non-invasive procedures, including dermal fillers and Morpheus8, to enhance soft tissue quality without the incisions and scars of traditional surgery.

 One stitch facelift